Woyboy1/First-Person-Controller/README.md

 ## Unity Version 6000.0.45f1 + Cinemachine 3 Upgrade

-### verview
+### Overview
-This simple FPC is a mini first person controller that is neatly organized and is easily customizable.
-There is nothing complex about this controller other than having the basics of first person movement, camera controls, and a simple interaction system.
+This simple FPC is a mini first-person controller that is neatly organized and easily customizable.
+There is nothing complex about this controller other than having the basics of first-person movement, camera controls, and a simple interaction system.
 The biggest thing about this package is that this controller works directly with the Cinemachine package.
-This package also includes a flexible interactable system that allows the player to pick up and object and drop it.
+This package also includes a flexible, interactable system that allows the player to pick up an object and drop it.
 This is a very simple yet strong system I made to quickly prototype your projects

 ## 🚀 Features
 - First-person movement with sprint and jump